yeekangc/cloud-pak-for-applications/README.md

 We have two services(admin_logn & admin) in the project.

 2. Customer Microservice :
-Clone the admin microservice repo form here :
+Clone the customer microservice repo form here :
 We have two services(customer_logn & customer) in the project.